 I work with clients to build websites, make web interactives and offer consulting on digital strategy.
 If you’re interested in talking about a potential gig, feel free to contact me for more details.

 Lecturer at San Francisco State University

 Starting in Fall 2016, I joined SFSU as a lecturer teaching an Online Journalism class, where we cover how journalists can leverage the web to enhance their reporting and tell deeper stories using multimedia, data, and other technologies.

 For three years, I worked at EdSource, an Oakland-based non-profit organization that covers important California education issues and policy.
 As the Digital Communications Manager there, I built data-driven web applications and visualizations, administered our WordPress-based website and customized as needed to make life easier for the reporters, built and implemented technological solutions to augment the work of reporters, and assisted in the execution of an overall digital strategy.

 Between 2013 and 2015, I volunteered my time with OpenOakland, a Code for America brigade that focuses on finding technological solutions to better interface with government data and services.
 I worked on the Open Disclosure project, where we grabbed raw campaign finance data from the city and created an easy way for residents to get meaningful context out of the numbers.

 Teaching People About Data

-Since October 2013, I have worked with the U.C.
+In 2013 and 2014, I have worked with the U.C.
 Berkeley Knight Digital Media Center to teach journalists and other professionals how to communicate complex data visually.
 Topic matter at these workshops have included data visualization theory, mapping and how to use basic tools, like Google Charts and DataWrapper.
 I’ve taught five workshops to-date with two awesome experts in the field: Tasneem Raja and Cole Nussbaumer.